liangping/cosmos-tools/elk/installation.md

 Currently , we have to install logstash on each cosmos-node host for centralized log management.
 In future, I will make this more easy by using `gaiad start | nc -u loghost port ` command.
-This is command is not work well with multi-line logs on current version of cosmos.
+This command is not work well with multi-line logs on current version of cosmos.
 I will update this when cosmos is able to output log as json.

 I hope you will enjoy this amazing tool.